This blog may contain affiliate links. Read our disclosure policy for more info.

 Metzabok Lagoon is a must-see for any traveler in Palenque!
 Metzabook is a gorgeous lagoon located in the town of Metzabaj, about 2.5 hours away from Palenque.

-The lagoon is surrounded by lush jungle and towering mountains, and it’s a great place to relax and take in the natural beauty of the area.
+The lagoon is surrounded by lush jungles and towering mountains, and it’s a great place to relax and take in the natural beauty of the area.
 Metzabok Lagoon is known for its abundant wildlife, and visitors often see a variety of birds, including parrots and macaws.
 The lagoon is also home to several species of fish, turtles, and crocodiles.
 There are plenty of photo opportunities here, so make sure to bring your camera!

 On this guided day trip tour, you’ll have the opportunity to take a boat ride through the lagoon, go swimming in the refreshing waters, and relax on the beach.
 You’ll also get to explore the nearby town of Metzabaj and learn about the Maya culture from your knowledgeable guides.
 This trip is perfect for nature lovers who want to take a canoe ride to caves and cenotes and discover ancient Mayan cave paintings and biodiverse wildlife.